Symmetry, Thermodynamics and Topology in Active Matter: Active Matters!

+\paragraph{\mcm{Why is active matter important?}} Examples of active matter abound in the living world~\cite{vicsek2012collective}, from the coordinated motion of cells in wound healing~\cite{Poujade15988} to bird flocks~\cite{Ballerini1232} and human crowds~\cite{Helbing2000,Bain2019}.
 Over the last twenty years, a number of synthetic analogues have also been engineered.
-These systems exploit energy-conversion avenues ranging from the interplay of vibration and static friction~\cite{narayan2007long,deseigne2010collective,kumar2014flocking} to autophoresis (particle drifts induced by a variety of concentration gradients created by the particles themselves) \cite{golestanian2019phoretic} to endow particles from colloidal to macroscopic scales with self-propulsion, often tunable through suitably applied light or electric fields~\cite{Bechinger-RMP2018}.
-Active systems represent a special class of nonequilibrium systems as, once the chemo-mechanical processes that convert fuel into motion are integrated out, the dynamics of active particles breaks time-reversal symmetry (TRS) at the microscale.
-As a result, these systems do not obey detailed balance and can generate self-sustained flows and cyclical currents.
-Thus, steady-state movies of active dynamics run forwards and backwards do not look the same, as they would in Newtonian mechanics.
-Unlike other nonequilibrium systems, such as a fluid subject to an externally applied shear, in active matter the forcing that drives the dynamics, whether truly internal or created by contact with a proximate surface, acts independently on each particle.
+These systems exploit energy-conversion avenues, ranging from the interplay of vibration and static friction~\cite{narayan2007long,deseigne2010collective,kumar2014flocking} to \mcm{ a variety of autophoretic processes~\footnote{\mcm{Autophoresis denotes particle drifts induced by concentration gradients created by the particles themselves.}}} \cite{golestanian2019phoretic}, to endow particles from colloidal to macroscopic scales with self-propulsion, often tunable through suitably applied light or electric fields~\cite{Bechinger-RMP2018}. \mcm{Active matter spans an enormous range of scales, with realizations found inside the cell nucleus and in flocks of hundreds of thousands of starlings.
+It embodies a unique property of living systems, which is the ability to convert energy injected at the molecular scale into organized motion and function at the macroscopic scale.
+Research in active matter aims at understanding this defining property and at transfering this fundamental understanding to other disclipines.
+The importance of the field stems therefore from both the deep intellectual challenge of developing a predictive theory of the hierarchical organization ubiquitous in living systems and the potential for applying this understanding to the design of new bioinspired materials.}